How A Live Auto Auction Works

 This process goes very quickly and can be confusing the first time.
 Read the following description and watch as a few vehicles are sold to get a feel for how it works.

 The auctioneer will suggest a starting price: "Who'll give me one thousand dollars to start?"
 If nobody wants to start at that price, the auctioneer will lower the amount until someone bids.
 To bid, simply raise your hand and display your bidder number.
 A "bid catcher" will point to you and shout, "YES, sir!"
 The auctioneer will start asking for higher bids: "I have eight hundred dollars, do I hear nine hundred?"
 If someone wants to bid $4,000, he will raise his bidder number, the bid catcher will point to him and shout, "YES, sir!"
 If you raise the bid, the bid catcher will point to you and the other person will be out.
 The process continues until nobody wants to bid any higher: "I have four thousand nine hundred dollars, who'll give me five thousand?
 Going once, twice, third and final call: SOLD!
 For four thousand nine hundred dollars to bidder number 268."
 A clerk will write down the winning amount and the buyer number.
 If yours is the winning bid, the vehicle is now YOURS!
 At this point, please go to the office immediately to make a deposit.

 When you are done bidding for the day, go to the office and present your bidder number to the cashier.
 You may pay right then with Visa, MasterCard, Cash, or certified funds in.
 A $300 deposit is required for each vehicle at the time of your successful high bid.
-The balance is due by 5pm Thursday.
+The balance is due by the business day follwoing the Auction 5:00 PM.